Complimentary 15 Minute Phone Consult

 • Remember: your relationship is yours—not theirs

-Let love, not approval, be your guide.
-At the same time, if your trusted support system has concerns, hear them out respectfully and dialogue.
-New love carries a lot of emotions that can be blinding and misleading.
+May love, not approval, be your guide.
+Same goes for if your trusted support system has concerns, hear them out respectfully and have a dialogue.
+New love is a lot of feelings that can blind and mislead you.
 It is okay to take some time to hear out the concerns of trusted friends and family.

-It’s natural to compare your new relationship to your previous one.
-But too much comparison can rob your remarriage of its unique beauty.
+It’s normal to compare your new relationship with your old relationship.
+But too much comparison can steal the unique beauty of your remarriage.

 What helps:

-• Acknowledge what was, without romanticizing or vilifying it
+• See what it was, without romanticizing it or demonizing it

-The first time around, you may have been fueled by idealism, social expectations, or simply youthful passion.
-The second time?
-You have an opportunity to be driven by clarity, experience, and deeper self-knowledge.
+The first time, it might have been idealism, social expectations, or simply the passion of youth.
+Second time around?
+You have the chance to be fuelled by clarity, experience and a deeper self-knowledge.

-• A realistic view of love and partnership
+• A realistic view on love and partnership

-You’re not just falling in love—you’re building it, day by day, with eyes wide open.
+You’re not just falling in love, you’re building it, day by day, eyes wide open.

 Before saying “I do” again, ask yourself (and your partner):